preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 Implementation example
 *************************
-Here's an example, where Share Documents is available in a community:
+Here's an example, where Share Document is available in a community:

 .. image:: share-document-button.png